john-laboss19/Terraform-Jenkins/README.md

 ## Documentation

-A full step-by-step walkthrough of this project is available on Medium:
+A full step-by-step walkthrough of this project, including screenshots, is available on Medium:

 **Deploy a Jenkins Server with Terraform** https://medium.com/@labossiere01/deploy-a-jenkins-server-with-terraform